lenscat/lenscat/README.md

 ['ref'] = Reference to the corresponding catalogue or study

 ## References

-This catalogue contains the known strong lenses from the following studies:
+This catalog contains the known strong lenses from the following studies:

   - GLQ Database:
     https://research.ast.cam.ac.uk/lensedquasars/index.html